SRinatR/Askim_candles/memory-bank/activeContext.md

 ## Date: 2024-07-30 (Simulated Date of Update)

 ## 1. Current Focus
-*   **Admin Panel - Clients Section Enhancements:** Implement client-side filtering by status (Active/Blocked), sorting by various columns, and pagination for the client list.
+*   **Admin Panel - Users & Managers Section Enhancements:** Implement UI for displaying roles and statuses (Active/Blocked) for admin users and managers.
+Add simulated actions for blocking/unblocking dynamically added managers and a placeholder UI for changing roles and managing permissions.
 *   Verify all changes and ensure no regressions.

 ## 2. Recent Changes (Leading to this state)
+*   **Admin Panel - Clients Section Enhancements:** Implemented client-side filtering by status (Active/Blocked), sorting by various columns, and pagination for the client list.
+Added simulated "View Details," "Edit Client," and "Delete Client" functionalities with modals.
 *   **Cost Price Feature:** `costPrice` field added to products.
 Visible and editable in admin product forms and displayed in the admin product list.
 *   **Admin Panel - Table Layout Fixes:** Addressed horizontal scrolling issues in the admin product list by adjusting column widths and padding.
 *   **Product Category Filter Fix:** Resolved issue where selecting a category in main site filters resulted in "No products found" due to mismatch in comparison logic (slug vs. name).
-Filter now correctly compares slugs.
+Filter now correctly compares slugs after normalizing strings.
 *   **Product Deactivation Feature & SKU/ID:** Implemented.
 Products can be marked inactive, hiding them from main site listings.
 SKU and Product ID are now part of product data and admin UI.
 *   **Admin Panel - Dynamic Attributes Management (Categories, Materials, Scents):** Implemented full CRUD (add, edit, delete from `localStorage`, with initial seeding from mock data) with warning modals for deleting/renaming in-use attributes.
 Product forms updated to use these dynamic attributes in `Select` components.
 Attribute menu in sidebar now an accordion.
 *   **Admin Panel - Article Management with Images:**